 - Difficulty in balancing

-- The problem in vision and development of cataracts
+- Problems in vision and development of cataracts

 - Weakness or numbness in the different parts of the body